wardog1uk/mikro/examples/asciiorgan.md

 # ASCII Organ

-Press a key to play a note.
-Press F1 to exit.
+Start with `sys 49152`.
+Press a key to play a note and press F1 to exit.

 |1|2|3|4|5|6|7|8|9|0|+|-|
 |--|--|--|--|--|--|--|--|--|--|--|--|